Rooyca/obsidian-api-request/docs/docs/en/settings.md

 # 🛠️ Settings

-Using the plugin with this method is not recommended.
+Using this method is NOT recommended.
 It is better to use code blocks.
 This method is very limited and does not support all the features of the code block method.

 ## ❓ Why use this method